Full table scan: Overview

 In a database, a query that is not indexed results in a full table scan, where the database processes each record of the table to find all records meeting the given requirements.
 Even if the query selects just a few rows from the table, all rows in the entire table will be examined.
 This usually results in suboptimal performance but may be acceptable with very small tables or when the overhead of keeping indexes up to date is high.

-When the Optimizer Considers a Full Table Scan
+When the optimizer considers a full table scan

 The most important factor in choosing depends on speed.
 This means that a full table scan should be used when it is the fastest and cannot use a different access path.
 Several full table scan examples are as follows.